What is strudel?

 Where can I buy Little Austria strudels?

-Little Austria strudels are currently sold at a number of farmers markets in Washington, D.C, Maryland and Virginia as well as in restaurants, bars and senior living homes.
+Little Austria strudels are currently sold at a number of farmers markets in Washington, D.C, Maryland and Virginia as well as in restaurants, breweries and senior living homes.
 Strudels can also be ordered online; we ship strudel directly to your door step.
 If you happen to live close to Sterling, VA, you can also order online and pick up directly from our bakery,

 Where do you ship?